Senior Estate worker

 Liverpool College is a mixed ability 4-19 Academy of some 1660 pupils.
 The College is situated on a leafy 28-acre campus located in the Mossley Hill area of Liverpool adjacent to Sefton Park.

 The College was founded in 1840 and was a founding member of the Headmaster’s Conference and was a fee-paying school until September 2013, when it became an all-through academy for pupils aged 4 to 19 years old.
 The College also offers state boarding provision.
-In the last few years, it has become one of the most over-subscribed schools in the North of England.
+It is a Church of England foundation that has always been open to pupils and families of all faiths and none.
+It does not apply any faith criteria in its pupil admissions or staff recruitment policy.

 Liverpool College was judged Outstanding in all areas by Ofsted at its last inspection in November 2019.